-A new exhibition will open in the Morton Arboretum this coming spring featuring a collection of brand-new sculptures.
-Titled “Of the Earth“, it will feature five exclusive new works from Polish-American artist Olga Ziemska and replaces those on display for Human + Nature.
+A new exhibition has opened at the Morton Arboretum featuring a collection of brand-new towering arbor-inspired sculptures.
+Titled “Of the Earth“, the exhibition features five exclusive new works from Polish-American artist Olga Ziemska and replaces those on display for Human + Nature.

 “Olga will bring a fresh and evocative new display to The Morton Arboretum’s art exhibition program, which has enhanced the guest experience among our tree collections,” said the Arboretum’s vice president of learning and engagement, Preston Bautista.

-According to an official Morton Arboretum release, Ziemska’s sculptures will be created from reclaimed tree branches and other natural materials gathered from various locations throughout the Arboretum’s grounds.
+According to an official Morton Arboretum release, Ziemska’s sculptures have been predominantly created from reclaimed tree branches and other natural materials gathered from various locations throughout the Arboretum’s grounds.

 Her surname in Polish, ‘Ziemska’ means “of the earth” and the artist said that some of the Arboretum’s tree-filled landscapes inspired her because they reminded her of the landscapes of Poland, where she has previously lived and regularly visits her family.